Helping you get the best from your medicines

 Registered pharmacists see patients for one appointment of up to an hour and follow-up by phone or additional appointments as appropriate.

-Services are provided free of charge (funded by the University and Southern DHB).
+Services are provided free of charge (funded by the University of Otago).

 We will share a summary of our advice with the patient’s nominated GP and pharmacist.
 This information will also be available on HealthConnect South.